-Upon examination, a male nose tends to be more dominant on the face with a stronger profile.
+A male nose tends to be more dominant on the face with a stronger profile.
 In correcting a male nose, Dr. Parker uses the following key differences to maintain a strong masculine appearance for his patients:

 “When all of these characteristics are combined, you have a framework to create a male nose as opposed to a feminine one.
 When you factor in the size and shape of an individual’s face, we develop a unique, personalized surgical plan to achieve a balanced, proportional nose,” explained Dr. Parker.

-When you have a consultation for rhinoplasty, New Jersey, Dr. Parker will listen to your concerns, explain a surgical plan for correction and use computer imaging to help our patients visualize their anticipated results.
+When you have a consultation for rhinoplasty, Dr. Parker will listen to your concerns, explain a surgical plan for correction and use computer imaging to help our patients visualize their anticipated results.
 Patients enjoy seeing their before and after imaging; it also assists Dr. Parker in understanding their surgical goals.

-Depending upon the type of correction to be done, Dr. Parker will either perform a closed rhinoplasty for very minor corrections, an open rhinoplasty (most common type) or a tipplasty (surgery involving only the tip of the nose).
+Depending upon the type of correction to be done, Dr. Parker will perform a closed rhinoplasty for very minor corrections, an open rhinoplasty (most common type), or a tip plasty (surgery involving only the tip of the nose).

 Rhinoplasty is performed under general anesthesia and lasts anywhere from 30 minutes to 2 hours, depending on the complexity of the plastic surgery.
-New Jersey patients go home about an hour after the surgery with a plastic splint on their nose for protection.
+Patients go home about an hour after the surgery with a plastic splint on their nose for protection.

 “Your nose is the most dominant feature on your face.
 Changing the look of your nose can dramatically alter your appearance.
-Using these guidelines, I’m working to keep the male nose masculine and keep the female nose feminine, while still achieving an aesthetically pleasing result,” said Dr. Parker.
+Using these guidelines, I’m working to keep the male nose masculine and keep the female nose feminine while still achieving an aesthetically pleasing result,” said Dr. Parker.